 1966 Aged BeipuFloating Leaves Tea

-We found this tea in a friends warehouse in Taipei.
+We acquired this tea from a collector in Taipei.
 He has been holding on to this tea for many years.
 Beipu is a rural township in Taiwan's Hsinchu county, nestled up against Miaoli county.
 Tea was produced for export in these counties in the 20th century, so there are lots of aged oolong teas that hail from Hsinchu and Miaoli.

-Notes are clear and well balanced.
-Dry leaves have a raisin scent, and when wet it turns woody, herbal and medicinal.
-The broth is rich; it coats the mouth and throat and lingers in the form of a long, colorful aftertaste.
-After swallowing, the flavorful tea gives way to a comforting salivation effect and a sweet feeling [huigan].
+Dry leaves have a dried fruit scent, and when wet it turns woody, herbal and medicinal.
+Big, bold aged oolong flavor in the broth with a nice mixture of minerality, wood and dried fruit.
+The broth is rich; it coats the mouth and throat and lingers.
+After swallowing, the flavorful tea gives way to a comforting salivation effect and a sweet feeling.
+The energy is vigorous and strong, especially for a 55 year old oolong.

 - Harvest Location : Beipu, Hsinchu, Taiwan